AndersSchmidtHansen/TheStartupJigsaw/README.md

 The prototypical successful startup seems to think and act in the following ways and you can evaluate your own by asking "and do/did I/we [insert thing from list here] ?":

-**The Idea should...**
+**The Idea...**

-- [x] begin as a sideproject
+- [x] begins as a sideproject
-- [x] not be a conscious startup idea
+- [x] is not be a conscious startup idea
-- [x] sound crazy to others at first
+- [x] sounds crazy to others at first
-- [x] not start with a pivot
+- [x] is not start with a pivot
-- [x] preferably scratch your own itch
+- [x] preferably scratches your own itch
-- [x] cater to one or more of your interests
+- [x] caters to one or more of your interests
-- [x] not clone something else out there
+- [x] is not clone something else out there
-- [x] consider the following idea evaluation criteria:
+- [x] considers the following idea evaluation criteria:

 	- [x] Market size
 	- [x] Market growth (is going to be big in 10 years)